Jolicloud/jolicloud-robby-kernel/jolicloud/rtl8192se/readme.txt

 		   both CCMP and TKIP unless you know exactly which cipher type AP is configured.
-	      	3) When connecting to hidden ssid, explicit security policy should be given with ap_scan=2 being setting.
+	      	3) When connecting to hidden ssid, explicit security policy should be given with ap_scan=2 being setted.
 	      	4) It is suggested setting ap_scan to 2 and mode to 1 when
 		   linking to or creating an ad-hoc.
-Group and pairwise cipher type should also be explicit, always with group setting to TKIP or CCMP and pairwise setting to NONE.
+Group and pairwise cipher type should also be set explicitly, always with group setting to TKIP or CCMP and pairwise setting to NONE.
 		   Lower version wpa_supplicant may not allow setting group to CCMP with pairwise setting to NONE.
 So if any problem, you may try to set both group and pairwise to CCMP, leaving other setting unchanged, when connecting to an CCMP-encrypted ad-hoc.
-	      	5) More config setting option, please refer to wpa_supplicant.conf in wpa_supplicant.tar.gz that we provide.
+	      	5) As for more config setting option, please refer to wpa_supplicant.conf in wpa_supplicant.tar.gz that we provide.

-	6. Execute WPA supplicant (Assume rtl8192E and related modules had been loaded):
+	6. Execute WPA supplicant (Assume module of rtl8192se has been loaded):
            ./runwpa

            Note:
 		 The script runwpa will check Wireless Extension version automatically.
-                 If the version of Wireless Extension is equal or larger than 18, the option of "-D wext" is selected.
-If the version of Wireless extension is less than 18, the option of "-D ipw" is selected.
+                 If the version of Wireless Extension is equal or greater than 18, the option of "-D wext" will be selected, otherwise, the option of "-D ipw" selected.